 2. SQL Server Performance Issues

 Are seeing slow performance or frequent timeouts (e.g. errors like “execution canceled”) when using FastMaint with an external SQL Server database?
-Here are a few causes we have seen at customer locations.
+Here are a few reasons we have seen at customer locations:

 a) Open the database in SQL Server Management Studio.
-Check that the database recovery mode is Simple (the default SQL Server setting).
-Other modes can generate ever growing log files that finally fill up all the disk space on the server unless someone truncates the logs regularly.
+Make sure that the database recovery mode is Simple (the default SQL Server setting).
+Other modes can generate ever-growing log files that finally fill up all the disk space on the server unless someone truncates the logs regularly.

 b) If you originally created the database on SQL Express edition turn off AutoClose.
 Databases created on SQL Server Express are set to AutoClose ON by default.